Testing for DUI in Alabama

 - Testing units that have not been calibrated or maintained properly

-At Crumbley, Blackwell, Wisda & Associates, P.C. our team of local DUI attorneys have nearly 80 years of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, and surrounding areas in North Alabama.
+At Crumbley-Blackwell & Associates, P.C. our team of local DUI attorneys have 100+ years of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, and surrounding areas in North Alabama.
 Our firm has an impressive track record of success in all types of criminal cases, including misdemeanor and felony DUI.
 See our recent case results for more information.